 Preparing for your exams

-Whether you study in the classroom or online, at the end of your NEBOSH General Certificate course you’ll need to complete 2 written exams and a workplace assignment.
+Whether you study in the classroom or online, at the end of your NEBOSH General Certificate course you’ll need to complete a written exam and a practical risk assessment.

 Some course providers will provide you with revision and exam support, either through classroom sessions or webinars, but you’ll be expected to do your own revision too.